Signed in as:

 The Forensics Mech arrived.
 It hovered over the floor of the Tube and then slid up the wall, over the exhaust port like some pleco in a marine observation tank.

-Underneath the mech, invisible to the Investigators, was the collection of biological material, as well as any other elements embedded in the wall.
+Underneath the mech, the suction feed collected biological material, as well as any other elements embedded in the wall.
 The flat, low-profile unit hovered over the exhaust port for several minutes.
-Then it moved further along the wall, following the smears in the direction of the last Bullet.
+Then it moved further along the wall, following the bloody smears.

 I thought about the moments before death.
-What did the heap of flesh look like when it became stuck?
-Legs and arms sticking out of the port at odd angles.
+What did the heap of flesh look like as it initially wedged into the exhaust port, legs and arms sticking out at odd angles.
 Was the victim's head exposed to the Bullet or was it the arms and legs?
-What was going through the mind of the victim as they were trapped in the port?
-From the packed flesh and bone stuck inside the grate it appeared the victim entered the port headfirst.
-Was the victim aware of the approaching Bullet?
+What was going through the mind of the victim as they were trapped and then limbs snapped in two as the body folded into a smaller version of itself?
+From the packed flesh and bone stuck inside the grate it appeared the victim entered the port feet first.
+Was it still conscious when the bullet hit?

 Those questions intrigued me, but there were much more pressing ones on my mind, ones that needed immediate answers.